 All classrooms have interactive whiteboards which are used regularly in all curriculum areas.
-In addition there is a bank of laptops and ipads available to pupils.
+In addition, there are two banks of laptops available to pupils.

 All forms have one hour of Computing lessons per week in the ICT room and the room is available for all forms to use for other lessons during the week.